-EDUC 3203.
-Introduction to Psychology of Exceptional Children
+EDUC 3203 Introduction to Psychology of Exceptional Children

 The history of educating exceptional children.
 An examination of the special problems confronted in dealing with the gifted, retarded, emotionally disturbed, or physically handicapped child.
+Required of all teacher candidates.
+This course is a prerequisite for all other Special Education courses.
+(Fall, Spring)

-EDUC 3233.
-Methods of Teaching the Learning Disabled
+EDUC 3233 Methods of Teaching the Learning Disabled

 Principles, methods, and materials for teaching the learning-disabled student.
-(Spring 2005)
+Required of all special education teacher candidates.
+Prerequisite: EDUC 4233 (Spring, Even Years)